 About

-Buddhism originated within a particular historical and social context and developed and transformed as it migrated and interacted with diverse Asian cultures over the course of 2,500 years.
-Contemporary Westerners, however, occupy an intellectual space shaped by an ongoing dialog between scientific and existential/phenomenological approaches to apprehending the world.
+Buddhism developed within a particular socio-historical context and underwent significant revisions and renewals as it spread across Asia over the course of 2,500 years.
+Contemporary Westerners occupy an intellectual space shaped primarily by an ongoing conversation between the Greco-Roman, Judeo-Christian, European Enlightenment, Romantic, and Existential/Phenomenological traditions.
 Can Westerners absorb the key teachings of Buddhism without surrendering their core beliefs and values to alien traditions, vested authority, or magical thinking and superstition?
-Will Buddhism still be Buddhism without them?
-This blog is about using reason and one’s own lived experience as the basis for exploring Buddhist teachings, rather than relying on spiritual authority for answers.
+Is Buddhism still Buddhism without them?

 “Do not go upon what has been acquired by repeated hearing; nor upon tradition; nor upon rumor; nor upon what is in a scripture; nor upon surmise; nor upon an axiom; nor upon specious reasoning; nor upon a bias towards a notion that has been pondered over; nor upon another’s seeming ability; nor upon the consideration, ‘The monk is our teacher.’
 Kalamas, when you yourselves know: ‘These things are good; these things are not blamable; these things are praised by the wise; undertaken and observed, these things lead to benefit and happiness,’ enter on and abide in them.